Accommodation in Antwerp

 Renting accommodation in Antwerp

-The standard lease agreement in Belgium is for nine years, although there are also three-year options, so expats should carefully review the termination clause in their contracts.
+The standard lease agreement in Belgium is for nine years.
+However, three-year contracts are also possible.

-Belgian leases also contain a list of the tenant’s and owner’s responsibilities with regards to maintenance.
+Belgian leases contain a list of the tenant’s and owner’s responsibilities with regards to maintenance.
 Tenants are likely to be responsible for day-to-day upkeep like carpet cleaning and gardening.
-Given that tenants can be held liable for damages to the property, it’s important for expats to do a full inventory that’s signed by both parties.
+Given that tenants can be held liable for damages to the property, expats need to do a full inventory that’s signed by both parties.
 This should include the condition of the fixtures, walls, decorations and fittings, and whether anything is missing or needs repair.

 All leases have to be registered with the Ministry of Finance’s local Receiver of Registrations office.
 This is the responsibility of the owner.
-If it isn’t done, the tenant can terminate the contract without notice and should not be held responsible for any fines.
+If it isn’t done, the tenant can terminate the contract without notice and shouldn't be held responsible for any fines.

 Utilities in Antwerp